404src/exocore/_articles/ccna-summary.md

 ## Commands to know

+PoE
+- power inline police
+    - used in interface config mode, interface will enter an error-disabled state, effectively shutting down the port, when an attached PD attemps to draw more than the cutoff power from the configured interface.
+A log message describing the event will also be sent to the console.
+- errdisable recovery cause inline-power
+    - used in global config mode to enable error-disable auto recovery for inline power, automatically resets port after auto recovery mechanism timer expires
+- power inline police action log
+    - used in interface config mode, when an attached PD attempts to draw more than its allocated power from the interface, it will cause the port to restart, and a log message will appear on the console.
+    - with log action configured, restarts instead of becomng errdisabled

+CDP
+- show cdp neighbors detail
+    - used in priveledge exec mode to show detailed information about neihboring CDP devices
+    - includes: device, entry (IP) addresses, platform, interfaces, holdtime, version, advertisement, duplex, power drawn, power request id, power request levels, etc

 STP
 - spanning-tree portfast
     - used in interface config mode for enabling PortFast on specific ports
 - spanning tree portfast default
     - enables PortFast for all access ports on a switch, global config mode

+OSPF
+- show ip ospf interface brief
+    - shows interfaces, PID, Area, IP address/mask, cost, state.
+Full adjacencies/total count of neighbors
+- show ip ospf neighbor
+- show ip ospf int g0/0
+    - shows state, priority, DR+BDR router IDs and interface IP addresses, neighbor count, (full) adjacent neighbor count
+- ip ospf priority (**#1-255**)
+    - used in interface config mode, configures interface priority in order to manually configure DR/BDR (default is 1)
+    - if set to 0, the router can not become the DR/BDR for the subnet
+    - once DR/BDR is set they will keep their role until OSPF is reset using **clear ip ospf process**
+    - When the DR goes down, the BDR becomes the new DR. Then an election is held for next BDR.

 Port Security
 - switchport port-security